Food composting is available to all of our customers — include the food in your brown or green compost cart!

 Step 1: Place your kitchen compost pail in a convenient location in your kitchen.
 For best results, empty daily or line your container with newspaper, paper bags, or approved compostable bags.
 Collect food scraps while preparing meals, scraping plates and cleaning out the refrigerator of unwanted leftovers or spoiled food.
 Remember to include paper towels, napkins, paper plates and coffee cups.
 It all adds up!

-Step 2: Empty your kitchen compost pail, including the liner, into your brown compost rolling cart as frequently as you like.
+Step 2: Empty your kitchen compost pail, including the liner, into your brown or green compost rolling cart as frequently as you like.
 Place your cart out for weekly pickup on your regular collection day.

 Step 3: Our trucks service your carts and bring the food scraps, soiled paper and yard waste to our Napa Recycling & Composting Facility, where it is processed into organic compost.
 The compost is used as a soil amendment for landscaping, gardens, farms & vineyard — closing the loop locally and sustainably!